 Is China's Communist Party Putting Itself on Trial?

-Adam Minter - Bloomberg World View - @AdamMinter, Jacques deLisle - University of Pennsylvania - @PennCEAS, Phelim Kine - Human Rights Watch - @PhelimKine, Kenneth Lieberthal - Brookings Institution - @BrookingsFP
+Adam Minter - author of the book “"Secondhand: Travels in the New Global Garage Sale." - @AdamMinter, Jacques deLisle - University of Pennsylvania - @PennCEAS, Phelim Kine - Human Rights Watch - @PhelimKine, Kenneth Lieberthal - Brookings Institution - @BrookingsFP